-Real Christians know that they are sinners and lost when they compare themselves with the goodness and holiness of their heavenly Father. ”Nobody is good except God” (Matthew 10:18).
+Real Christians know that they are sinners and lost when they compare themselves with the goodness and holiness of their heavenly Father. ”Nobody is good except God” (Mark 10:18).
 We are full of faults, failures, lost and condemned in our human nature.
 No human being is good in himself.
 The perfection of our Father proves our guilt (Matthew 5:48).
 Our sins and trespasses come out of a bottomless rottenness.
 Only the grace of Jesus Christ is our hope.
 His blood cleanses us from all our sins, and His Spirit builds a new creature in us.
 If a Muslim does not recognize his rottenness in the light of God he does not know that he is a hopeless case, but continues to think that he does not need a saviour or a sacrifice in his place!

 ● Predestination or election?